This guide covers everything you need to know about how to detail a car or truck on the outside and inside.

 Carpets become more challenging when there are stains from spills or things tracked in from outside.
 Shampooing the carpet is a common solution.
 Using a proven automotive carpet shampoo that will do a good job of lifting stains out and a good carpet brush is the best approach.
-You can even get brush attachments for your dual action orbital polisher that will make the job much easier.
-Once you’ve scrubbed thoroughly you can use a good microfiber towel to wipe up the shampoo and lifted dirt.
+You can even get brush attachments for your random orbital polisher that will make the job much easier.
+Once you’ve scrubbed thoroughly you can use a good microfiber towel to wipe up the shampoo and lift dirt.

 It may be worth either renting or investing in a carpet steam cleaner that has an attachment that will allow you to easily steam clean your carpets and mats.
 This will do wonders for pulling out stains from carpets especially when used after shampooing and agitating vigorously with a good carpet brush.